optimumqa/cypress-boilerplate/README.md

 There is no need to specify test files.
 If test files are not specified they'll be automatically set(depending on `team` and `product` from CLI).

 ## Hygen part

+Hygen is used to generate templates and inject code into your structure when running `npm run add-project`.

 > You can modify the generator in `./_templates/project/with-prompt/`.
 > <br/>